shahiljain/mailspring-dark-adwaita/README.md

     Alternatively you can click on the code button and then download and extract the zip folder

 2. In Mailspring go to Edit > Install Theme
-3. Select the `package.json` file.
+3. Select the `package.json` file in the theme folder.